-Arabic is right to left language.
+Many languages such as Arabic are right to left languages.
 This isn’t fully supported.
 While I’m still able to paste from MS Word, this still has some shortages.
 I wonder why they haven’t applied a right to left button in the editor yet!

 As part of being hosted on Google’s Cloud Platform, Evernote utilize Google Drive in a very good way.
 However, for me, I prefer some other cloud services… Options are the key.